ejona86/taus/README.md

 labels with their addresses, so doesn't have any more information than tetris-PRG.info.
-However, it is easy to parse so the file format is used for several other tasks; it is transformed into build/tetris.inc using sed and can be read directly by the LUA testing tools.
+However, it is easy to parse so the file format is used for several other tasks; it is transformed into build/tetris.inc using sed and can be read directly by the Lua testing tools.

 NES and IPS files are output directly by the linker, because our .s files define the headers for the formats and the .cfg files specify the ordering of